dakperera/quizzical/README.md

 # Quizzical React Project

 First checkin does not have the play again feature working, or the correct number of answers tabulated next to the button in the summary component.

+second checkin
+All features are implemented now, and tested.